• Skip to primary navigation

 • Feedback

-• Chicken - For these burrito bowls we used chicken breast.
+• Chicken - For this recipe we used chicken breast.
 You could use chicken thighs, which are juicier, but are less lean.

-• Rice - Any rice will work, but we recommend our delicious cilantro lime rice.
+• Rice - Any rice will work, but we recommend our delicious cilantro lime rice or Spanish Rice.

-• Avocado - Adds a lovely creaminess to the burrito bowl.
+• Avocado - Adds a lovely creaminess to the dish.
 It's also packed with healthy fats.

 • Black beans - We used canned black beans.
 Simply drain and add to the bowl.